 - Between 2020 and 2021, there was a 14% growth rate in digital marketing budget spending across businesses.

-- 72% of marketing budgets get put towards digital marketing channels.
+- 72% of marketing budgets get put toward digital marketing channels.

-- Over half of both U.S. and global advertising spend goes towards digital media.
+- Over half of both U.S. and global advertising spend goes toward digital media.